FabmanHQ/google-forms-self-sign-up/README.md

 ## Field mappings

 If you map multiple form fields to the same Fabman field, their answers will be concatenated.
 That’s useful if you want to put multiple answers into the "notes" field in Fabman, for example.

+## Publishing

+If you’ve installed `clasp` and have configured your `appsscript.json`, you can push the current version of the plugin to your Google Apps Script project via `clasp push`.